sonwh98/cdr/README.md

 CDR integrates with git hosted on github or bitbucket.
 CDR uses parainfer with CodeMirror for structural editing.
 The only dependency is a web browser like Chrome and FireFox.

+# What works
+* evaluate arbitary Clojure code in the browser
+* clone git repository from github or bitbucket via http

 # Quick Start

 Deploy using Docker: